 Fact: Although most people who are blind develop their remaining senses more fully, they do not have a "sixth sense."

 Fact: In the past, grouping people with disabilities in separate schools and institutions reinforced this misconception.
-Today, many people with disabilities take advantage of new opportunities to join mainstream society.
+Today, people with disabilities are in mainstream society.

 Fact: Anyone may offer assistance, but most people with disabilities prefer to be responsible for themselves.

 Fact: Many children have a natural, uninhibited curiosity and may ask questions that some adults consider embarrassing.
 But scolding curious children may make them think having a disability is "wrong" or "bad."
-Most people with disabilities won't mind answering a child's question.
+Most people with disabilities won't mind answering a child's question – just ask and introduce your child beforehand.

 Fact: People with disabilities go to school, get married, work, have families, do laundry, grocery shop, laugh, cry, pay taxes, get angry, have prejudices, vote, plan and dream like everyone else.